spire-labs/based-stack/CONTRIBUTING.md

 ## Disclaimer

 - <b>Please keep in mind that we DO NOT have a token and we are not doing airdrops.
-Even if we do plan to launch a token in the future, no airdrops can be promised from our side.</b>
+Even if we do plan to launch a token in the future, contributing to this codebase will not be rewarded with an airdrop</b>
 - <b>Please refrain from opening low effort PRs.
 PRs for typo fix and modifying markdown newlines will NOT be accepted.</b>

 ## What to Contribute